-After you have reboot, the Chameleon will give you two bootable disk.
+After you have a reboot, the Chameleon will give you two bootable disk.
 Just calm yourself.
 We are not done yet.
-Select your pendrive again (AMD_Installer).
-Now use this as a bootflag
+Select your Pendrive again (AMD_Installer).
+Now use this as a boot flag

-If it can’t boot, you may use the bootflag from Part 10.
-You will be greet with Language selection again and select your language.
+If it can’t boot, you may use the boot flag from Part 10.
+You will be greeted with Language selection again and select your language.
 Press Ctrl + F2 and go to utilities > terminal.

 Inside the terminal, type

 # This will display your disk.
 You can scroll to top to view your disk list.
 Right now we only concern on the AMD_Installer and the Mac_HDD diskutil list # Copy the Extra folder from pendrive to your hdd. cd /Volumes/AMD_Installer cp -R Extra /Volumes/Mac_HDD/ # Copy the kernel to hdd cd /Volumes/AMD_Installer/System/Library/kernels cp kernel /Volumes/Mac_HDD/System/Library/Kernels/ cp kernel /Volumes/Mac_HDD/Extra/ # Add kext support for usb and ethernet cd /Volumes/AMD_Installer/kextfix cp -R *.kext /Volumes/Mac_HDD/System/Library/Extensions/ # Remove prelinked kernel and rebuild kextcache rm -f /Volumes/Mac_HDD/System/Library/PrelinkedKernels/prelinkedkernel rm -rf /Volumes/Mac_HDD/System/Library/Caches/com.apple.kext.caches kextcache -u /Volumes/Mac_HDD